Making more sense than anything anybody else out there happens to be talking about, documented to be almost always right.

 Thank you, sir.

-I wanted to talk to you about the American voter.
+Yes, I wanted to talk to you about the American voter.

-You know, I'm convinced at this point that most Americans are a great deal of them, they don't have the sense to reason things out about the economy.
+You know, I'm convinced at this point that most Americans are a great deal of them.

-I think they see they're angry at Obama because they're they're waiting for him to fix things, but a lot of them don't understand about Marxism and socialism.
+I think they see they're angry at Obama because they're waiting for him to fix things.

-I've been reading um all these articles about how it'll be handing Obama a gift if he goes along with the Republicans in Congress.
+I've been reading all these articles about how it'll be handing Obama a gift if he goes along with the Republicans in Congress.

-Now why would Americans hold on?
+Now, why would Americans hold on?

-You know, um I just don't think most Americans really know that he's responsible for ruining the economy.
+You know, I just don't think most Americans really know that he's responsible for ruining the economy.

-Yeah, I have to I have to sadly uh agree.
+Yeah, I have to sadly agree.

-I don't know if it's most but it's a lot.
+I don't know if it's most, but it's a lot.

-Earlier this week, I engaged because I got a couple of calls, I engaged in what for me was the most elementary explanation of how jobs are created, how people get paid, how taxes are collected, what the purpose of it is, basically most rudimentary explanation of capitalism.
+Earlier this week, I engaged, because I got a couple calls, I engaged in what for me was the most elementary explanation of how jobs are created, how people get paid, how taxes are collected, what the purpose of it is.

-Now I went to a dinner party last night, had three people come up to me who heard it, yeah who said you need to do that more often.
+I had three people come up to me who heard it who said, you need to do that more often.

 And I understand why, but it was basic.